 To unmute them, right-click one of that site’s tabs and click “Unmute SIte.”

 In older versions of Google Chrome, you could just click on the speaker icon that appears on a tab that is playing audio.
 You’d see a line through it, and the tab would be muted.
 Now, you have to use the context menu option instead.

 To mute a browser tab in Firefox, right-click the tab and select “Mute Tab”.
 As in Chrome, you’ll see a crossed-out speaker icon appear to the left of the “x” button on the browser tab.

 Like in Chrome, it’s easy to find which browser tabs are making noise—just look for the speaker icon.
 You can also preemptively mute a tab before it starts making noise.
 You can also simply left-click the speaker icon to toggle sound on and off for that tab.

-You can also right-click any tab and select “Mute Tab”, or just left-click the speaker icon that appears at the right side of the tab.
+You can also right-click any tab and select “Mute Tab,” or just left-click the speaker icon that appears on the right side of the tab.